 Assessment tests like the GRE can be extremely nerve-wracking because you don’t know what the questions will be, and you know you have a certain time to figure them out.
-This can make test-takers who haven’t been in school for a few years, even more nervous.
-It makes you question is the GRE hard?
-Plus, you don’t know anything about the place where you have to take the test.
+This can make test-takers who haven’t been in school for a few years even more nervous.
+It makes you question whether the GRE is hard or not.
+Plus, you don’t know what to expect while taking the GRE general test and the place where you have to take the test.
 The great thing is that you don’t have to be entirely in the dark about the GRE.
 There are a few things that you can expect and prepare for while taking the test.

 Inside the Testing Room

 Before you enter the testing room, make sure you bring absolutely nothing inside, including your cell phone.
 There will be lockers on the outside of the room to put your snacks and other belongings in.
 You will not be allowed to bring anything in the testing center, not even tissue.
 The proctors will provide you with scrap paper, pencils, and tissue if you are ill.